daguan/frapid_ERP/docs/developer/auth/antiforgery.md

 # Preventing Cross Site Request Forgery

-The Cross Site Request Forgery attack is possible due to the good old cookies trusted by web servers.
-Since CSRF attack does not involve in stealing or tampering the cookie saved on the browsers, the exploit is usually dangerous.
-To perform a CSRF attack, the malicious website would simple perform a post to request to the webiste (say example.com) on behalf of the authenticated user(s).
+The Cross Site Request Forgery attack is possible due to cookies being trusted by web servers.
+To perform a CSRF attack, a malicious website (badwebsite.com) would simply post a request to another website (example.com) on behalf of an authenticated user of example.com.
+Although CSRF attack does not involve in stealing or tampering the original cookie, the exploit can still be extremely dangerous because the malicious site can quickly gain ability to perform post requests on behalf of any user currently logged into example.com.

-Since frapid uses JSON Web Tokens instead of FormsAuthentication cookies, CSRF attack would not be applicable in our case.
-Moreover, frapid uses the request verification token mechanism of ASP.net which enables the application to only accept requests from where it originated.
+Frapid uses JWT (Json Web Tokens) instead of FormsAuthentication for both MVC and Web API, CSRF attack would not be possible.

 ## When to use AntiForgery attribute?

-If your any of your controller actions accepts ```HTTP POST``` verb, you can decorate your controller class with ```[AntiForgery]```, as shown in the example below.
+Frapid also uses the request verification token mechanism of ASP.net which enables the application to only accept requests from where it originated.
+If your any of your controller actions accepts ```HTTP POST``` verb, you should decorate your controller class with ```[AntiForgery]```, as shown in the example below.

 ```
 using System.Text;